-A damaged hard drive, especially when it comes to evidence drives, requires a complex imaging approach to avoid the drive’s further deterioration and data loss.
-TaskForce system enhances your working with damaged evidence drives, minimizing the risk of losing data on the working part of the head stack.
+A damaged hard drive, especially when it comes to evidence drives, requires a complex imaging approach.
+It is necessary to avoid the drive’s further deterioration and data loss during damaged drive imaging.
+TaskForce system enhances your working with damaged evidence drives, minimizing the risk of losing data on the functioning parts of the head stack.

 Diagnostics and selective head imaging